NativeScript/docs-v7/docs/ui/styling.md

 page.css = "button { color: red }";
 ```

-After you have set the default CSS for the page, you can add to it using two methods: adding CSS from a string and adding CSS from a file.
+After you have set the default CSS for the page, you can add to it using two methods:

+1. Adding CSS from a string
+2. Adding CSS from a file

 {% endnativescript %}
 {% angular %}
 ### Component-specific CSS